-A number of firms are authorised by the Financial Conduct Authority to provide third-party funding services (in which businesses offer litigation funding in return for a percentage of the damages), and an increasing number of cases are now funded in this way.
-However, the Consumer Rights Act prohibits the use of 'damages based agreements' in relation to opt-out collective actions.
+Several firms are authorised by the Financial Conduct Authority to provide third-party funding services (in which businesses offer litigation funding in return for a percentage of the damages), and an increasing number of cases are now funded in this way; however, the Consumer Rights Act prohibits the use of damages-based agreements in relation to opt-out collective actions.

 3 CMA guidance on competition disqualification orders, February 2019; and CMA cartel offence prosecution guidance, March 2014.

 4 Council Regulation (EC) No. 1/2003 of 16 December 2002 on the implementation of the rules on competition laid down in Articles 81 and 82 of the EC Treaty.

 5 Section 1 of the European Union (Withdrawal) Act 2018.
 Section 60A of the Competition Act 1998, which was introduced by the Competition (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/93), requires the UK regulators and courts to ensure that UK competition law is interpreted consistently with EU competition law as at 31 December 2020 but allows a departure from these principles where appropriate to do so based on specific factors.